Last updated on June 24th, 2020 at 06:28 am

 French Influences in Corfu (1807 – 1814 CE)

-The most important and one of the most beautiful buildings in Corfu is undoubtedly the Liston.
+The most important and one of the most beautiful buildings in Corfu is with no doubt the Liston.

-Built to the west of Esplanade square, it consists of a series of buildings with arched galleries, and today it is the most cosmopolitan point of the city.
+Built to the west of Esplanade square, it consists of a series of buildings with arched galleries.
+Today is the most cosmopolitan point of the city.

-Initially, they were barracks for the French army.
+They were the barracks for the French army back then.

 British Sovereignty – The Palaces in Corfu (1814 – 1864)